melisadeniz/lastfm-react-app/README.md

 # Last.fm App 🎧

+##LIVE

-#### It is an application that you can access the top artists and their top tracks and albums with the detail.
+#### It is an application that you can access the "Top Artists" and their "Top Tracks" and "Top Albums" with the detail.
 The information is taken from the Last.fm API.

 🎤 You can see the list of top artists at the main page.
 💿 You can see the detail of a specific artist.